• Skip to primary navigation

 To Cook the Mutton:

-2. Now heat Ghee in a pressure cooker and add the turmeric powder to it and stir.
+• Now, heat the Ghee in a pressure cooker and add the turmeric powder to it and stir.

-5. Keeping the weight on, after covering the cooker with lid, cook on medium flame, till 4 whistles come.
+• Keeping the weight on, after covering the cooker with the lid, cook on medium flame, till 4 whistles come.

-6. Switch the flame off and wait till the pressure drop to open the cooker.
+• Switch the flame off and wait till the pressure drops to open the cooker.

-7. After opening the cooker, separate Mutton chunks from the broth.
+• After opening the cooker, separate the Mutton chunks from the broth.

-1. Dry roast Red chili, Coriander Seed, Cumin Seed, Fennel Seeds, Fenugreek Seeds, Peppercorns, Mustard seeds, Mace, Cloves and Cinnamon for 2-3 minutes until the spices emits the aroma.
+• Dry roast Red chili, Coriander Seed, Cumin Seed, Fennel Seeds, Fenugreek Seeds, Peppercorns, Mustard seeds, Mace, Cloves, and Cinnamon for 2-3 minutes until the spices emit the aroma.

-5. Add Onion and Garlic and ground those as well with the spices.
+• Add Onion and Garlic, and ground those as well with the spices.

 To make Ghee Roast

-1. Heat Ghee in a pan and fry Curry Leaves until those emits the aroma.
+• Heat the Ghee in a pan and fry the Curry Leaves until they emit the aroma.

-3. Add a little water and cook on low flame until the masala leaves the edge of the pan and oil separated from it.
+• Add a little water and cook on a low flame until the masala leaves the edge of the pan and oil separates from it.

-4. Now add ginger garlic paste and a little salt and cook for a few more minutes.
+• Now add ginger garlic paste and a little salt, and cook for a few more minutes.

-5. Add the Broth separated from the cooked mutton and bring the mixture to boil.
+• Add the Broth separated from the cooked mutton and bring the mixture to a boil.

-7. Cook in low flame for 7-8 minutes with the lid on.
+• Cook in a low flame for 7-8 minutes with the lid on.

-8. The cooking will continue until having the desired consistency.
+• The cooking will continue until it has the desired consistency.

-9. Mutton Ghee roast needs t bee cooked till the water evaporates completely and oil separated from the mutton chunks.
+• Mutton Ghee roast needs to be cooked till the water evaporates completely and the oil separates from the mutton chunks.

-10. Once ready, serve Mutton Ghee roast with Paratha, or Appam or Dosa.
+• Once ready, serve Mutton Ghee roast with Paratha, Appam, or Dosa.

 Notes

-• Adjust the number of dried chilis as per your taste bud.
+• Adjust the number of dried chilis as per your taste buds.
 I prefer moderately spiced Ghee Roast.

-• Ghee is must for this recipe, so don't count the Calorie!
+• Ghee is a must for this recipe, so don't count the calories!

 Nutrition